-SARA B. LEVIN, Esquire has been practicing immigration law for 15 years.
+SARA B. LEVIN, Esquire has been practicing immigration law for over 25 years.
 She co-founded Levin Santalone LLP in 2007 and is head of the firm’s immigration division.

 Sara represents clients ranging from Fortune 500 companies and their executives to independent artists, television producers and fashion designers.
 Her areas of expertise include transferring employees to the United States with L and E visas; assisting employers with hiring and retaining foreign employees with H-1B, E-3, O-1 and other nonimmigrant petitions; preparing successful extraordinary ability petitions and PERM applications; succeeding in nonimmigrant petitions for domestic staff, including trained nannies and private chefs; and strategizing and preparing family-based immediate relative petitions.
 In addition, Sara provides a full range of nonimmigrant and immigrant services, including I-9 audit representation, for small to medium size technology, finance, retail and banking service companies.

 Sara earned her B.A. from the University of California, Berkeley in 1990 and her J.D. from the University of California, Hastings College of the Law in 1995, graduating as a Public Interest Law Scholar.
 Sara also externed with Justice Kennard of the California Supreme Court in 1994.
 She lived and studied abroad in the Netherlands and in India.
 Sara is admitted to practice law in New York and California and in various federal courts.
 Complimenting her law practice, Sara has written and published articles for the Michigan Journal of International Affairs, has been interviewed and provided commentary for newspaper articles and television news programs on hot immigration topics, and has been a speaker for various immigration organizations, including the national American Immigration Lawyers Association (AILA) – of which she is a longtime member.